openhie/facility-recon/docs/source/dev/docs.md

 sphinx-intl update -p build/gettext -l es
 ```

-## How Localization was Set Up (Do Not Reproduce)
+## How Localization was done (Do Not Reproduce)

 Do not replicate this process.
 It is here to document how it was done in the first place.
 Doing it again would delete or write over translations or remove them.

 * Setup Sphinx for the project.
 Enable Markdown support.
+Setup readthedocs.org.
 Enable the webhook to trigger builds.
 * Create the source language docs.
 * Create projects in readthedocs.org for both the source language (facility-recon - no prefix/suffix) and the new one (facility-recon-fr)
 * Set languages correctly on both projects.